PUBLIC SERVICE COMMISSION

 OF WEST VIRGINIA

-The Companies’ application is on file with and available for public inspection at the Public Service Commission, 201 Brooks Street, Charleston, WV 25301.
+The application is on file with and available for public inspection at the Public Service Commission, 201 Brooks Street, in Charleston, West Virginia.

-Anyone desiring to intervene in the matter should file a written petition to intervene on or before April 20, 2022.
-All requests to intervene should briefly state the reason for the request and comply with the rules on intervention set forth in the Commission’s Rules of Practice and Procedure.
-All written public comments and requests to intervene should state the case name and number and be addressed to Karen Buckley, Acting Secretary, P.O.
-Box 812, Charleston, WV 25323.
-Public comments may also be filed online at http://www.psc.state.wv.us/scripts/onlinecomments/default.cfm by clicking the “Formal Case” link.
+Anyone desiring to protest or intervene in this Certificate filing should file a written protest or request to intervene within thirty (30) days following the date of this publication unless otherwise modified by Commission order.
+Failure to timely protest or request to intervene can affect your right to protest aspects of this certificate case or to participate in future proceedings.
+All protests or requests to intervene should briefly state the reason for the protest or request to intervene.
+Requests to intervene must comply with the rules on intervention set forth in the Commission’s Rules of Practice and Procedure.
+All protests and requests to intervene should be addressed to Ingrid Ferrell, Executive Secretary, P.O.
+Box 812, Charleston, West Virginia 25323.

 In the absence of substantial protest received within thirty (30) days of this publication, the Commission may waive formal hearing and render its decision based on the evidence submitted with the application and the Commission’s review thereof.